ebyau/vision-gnn-custom-training/README.md

 2. Prepare your dataset:
 Organize your dataset into train and val directories within path_to_your_custom_dataset/.
-Each class should have its own subdirectory containing the respective images.
+Each class should have its subdirectory containing the respective images.
-Alternatively, you could run the `split_dataset.py` script to split you dataset into train and validation subsets.
+Alternatively, you could run the `split_dataset.py` script to split your dataset into train and validation subsets.

 3. Place the pre-trained weights file (pretrained_weights.pth) in the `ViG Checkpoint`.
-The [official Vision GNN repo](https://github.com/huawei-noah/Efficient-AI-Backbones/tree/master/vig_pytorch)  contains the pretrained weights for various models.
+The [official Vision GNN repo](https://github.com/huawei-noah/Efficient-AI-Backbones/tree/master/vig_pytorch?target=_blank)  contains the pre-trained weights for various models.

 ## Training
-Before training, ensure you update the `data_dir` and `pretrained_model_path` variables to point to the correct path for dataset ab=nd pretrained model weights.
+Before training, ensure you update the `data_dir` and `pretrained_model_path` variables to point to the correct path for dataset and pretrained model weights.
 ```
 python mytrain.py
 ```

 ## Results

 After training, the best model is saved to best_model.pth.
-Plot of accuracy and loss is made for training and validation subset.
+Plot of accuracy and loss is made for the training and validation subset.